 In this subsection, we define the equilibrium concept used to solve the two-sided matching problem.
 We use the local production maximization condition developed by Fox (2010) to define equilibrium.
-Following Fox, we use the economic language of "production" but simply mean the joint value of a club-sponsor match.
+Following Fox (2010), we use the economic language of "production" but simply mean the joint value of a club-sponsor match.
 Fox's definition accommodates matching models with unobserved endogenous transfers, meaning that the researcher does not need to know how much money changed hands in order to analyze the matching process.
-Accommodating unobserved transfers is important in this context because, while the estimated amount of a sponsorship is often announced in the media, a number of features in the contracts are often unobserved (e.g., incentives, renewal option, etc.).
+Accommodating unobserved transfers is important in this context because 1) the estimated amount of a sponsorship is only announced in the media for high profile sponsorships, and 2) even for these high-profile sponsorships, a number of features in the contracts are often unobserved (e.g., incentives, renewal option, etc.).
 In addition, this equilibrium concept can allow for local (i.e. non-global) complementarities, which cannot be solved by an assortative matching model (Becker 1973).
 This equilibrium concept is closely related to pair-wise stability in cooperative game theory.
 A match is stable if no coalition of agents prefers to deviate and form a new match.
 Pair-wise stability means that no pair of agents is willing to exchange and form new matches.
 Similarly, the local production maximization condition means that the total production of any two observed matches should exceed the total production from an exchange of partners.
 Otherwise, the alternative matches could be formed without disturbing any other matches to make all the agents better off.

 Suppose that the matching outcomes are club a with sponsor i, and club b with sponsor j.
-Let r be the transfer from a sponsor to a club, let the function $\Delta V(a, i, t)$ be the value that club a adds to sponsor i (e.g., their brand equity through increased awareness, goodwill, and image) because of their sponsorship in market t, and let $\Delta U(a, i, t)$ be the value that sponsor i adds to (or takes away from) club a's value through their sponsorship.
-Then the payoff functions for the sponsor (denoted by $\pi^{S}$ ) and the club (denoted by $\pi^{C}$ ) can be defined as:
+Let r be the transfer from a sponsor to a club, let the function $\Delta V(a,i,t)$ be the value that club a adds to sponsor i (e.g., their brand equity through increased awareness, goodwill, and image) because of their sponsorship in market t, and let $\Delta U(a,i,t)$ be the value that sponsor i adds to (or takes away from) club a's value through their sponsorship.
+Then the payoff functions for the sponsor (denoted by π^S) and the club (denoted by π^C) can be defined as:

-$$\pi^{S}(a,i,t) = \Delta V(a,i,t) - r{ait}$$ (1)
+$$\pi^{S}(a,i,t) = \Delta V(a,i,t) - r{ait} \tag{1}$$